ICT 1900 series: Comparison with System/360

 Both the 1900 series and IBM System/360 provided hardware support for multi-programming.
-On the 1900, all user memory addresses were modified by a datum (base address) register and checked against a limit register, preventing one program interfering with another.
+On the 1900, all user memory addresses were modified by a datum (base address) register and checked against a limit register (base and bounds), preventing one program interfering with another.
 The System/360 gave each process and every 2048-byte block of memory a four-bit key, and if a process key did not match the memory block key an exception would result.
 The 1900 system required programs to occupy a contiguous area of memory but allowed processes to be relocated during execution, simplifying the work of the operating system.
 The 1900 also allowed any process direct access to the first 4096 words of its address space.
 (Both the 1900 and 360 had a 12-bit operand field, but on the 360 addresses were physical addresses so a program could directly access the first 4096 bytes of physical memory).

 The System/360 had the advantage of a larger word and character size; its 32-bit words were large enough for (low accuracy) floating point numbers whereas the 1900 needed at least two words.
 The eight-bit byte of the System/360 allowed manipulation of lowercase characters without the complex shift sequences of the 1900.
 However, in the early days the smaller word size of the 1900 was seen as a cost advantage, as the memory could be 25% cheaper for the same number of words.